-If you have never had a ‘notice to deliver a company tax return' you can tell HMRC that your company is dormant over the phone or by post.
+If you have never received a ‘notice to deliver a company tax return' you can tell HMRC that your company is dormant over the phone or by post.
 Once you have told HMRC that your company is dormant (unless you receive a notice to deliver a company tax return), you do not need to file a company tax return.

 DORMANT FOR COMPANIES HOUSE

-Your limited company is called dormant by Companies House if it has had no ‘significant’ transactions in the financial year.
+Your limited company is called 'dormant' by Companies House if it has had no ‘significant’ transactions in the financial year.
 Significant transactions do not include:

 - Filing fees paid to Companies House;

-- Penalties for late filing of accounts;
+- Penalties for late filing of accounts; and

 - Money paid for shares when the company was incorporated.